Septic shock can affect anyone susceptible to germs that cause infection. When linked with abortion, septic shock can be a dangerous complication.

-- A surgical abortion is the removal of the fetus and placenta from the woman’s uterus.
-A vacuum typically is used to extract the pregnancy material.
+- Surgical abortion: A surgical abortion is the removal of the fetus and placenta from the uterus, usually in the second trimester.
+A doctor typically uses a vacuum to extract the pregnancy tissue.
+The procedure is typically completed within 20 minutes.

-- A medical abortion uses prescribed medications.
-These medications help the mother pass the fetus and related tissue.
-The result is similar to a miscarriage.
+- Medical abortion: A medical abortion uses prescribed medications for pregnancies in the first trimester to 10 weeks.
+These medications help pass the fetus and related tissue.
+The result may take up to 24 hours and is like a miscarriage.

 - very high or very low body temperature